vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 Protobufs in their `proto` form aren't usable by the prevailing Rust Protobuf libraries in a dynamic way.
 Both `prost` and `rust-protobuf` focus almost solely on compiling support for specific Protobufs **into** a Rust program.
-While a `serde-protobuf` crate exists, we found it to be an order of magnitude slower than the other two options, we also noted it lacked serialization support.
+While a `serde-protobuf` crate exists and can do dynamic decoding, we found it to be an order of magnitude slower than the other two options, we also noted it lacked serialization support.

 While evaluating the possibility of adding serialization we noted that any implementation that operated dynamically would be quite slow.
 Notably, it would **it would seriously impact overall event processing infrastructure** if Vector